 Use case: independent living

 Ada Philpott is 88 years old and has recently recovered from a heart attack.
 Her mobility is limited to the point that she needs a walker to leave the house, but she is adamant that she wants to go on living in her own home.
-To help her, she and her family have installed a stairlift and installed building senior woman portrait with some flowers at the backgroundcontrols to make her home smart.
+To help her, she and her family have installed a stairlift and installed building controls to make her home smart.

 Ada receives regular visits from social services, so being able to control the door from a user interface saves her from having to get to the door every time.
 Her family are concerned about her heart condition so they have user accounts that let them access her user interface from their phones, allowing them to admit social services or emergency staff if they are unable to contact Ada.